Ethical issues in sales and marketing have become a hot topic in the past few years.

 Although most companies have a legitimate code of conduct, ethical issues still pose challenges.

 Answers may depend on business conditions, circumstances, and moral positions.
-What one person considers unethical may be regarded as standard practice by another.
+What's seen as unethical by one person might be considered smart strategy by another.

 What are the five common ethical issues in sales and marketing?